-Coyote hunting can be a very challenging hobby to take up with plenty of ups and downs.
-For years, I would go out and blast a rabbit distress call thinking it was the “go-to method” of success.
-Mainly because it worked for me a couple of times and it seemed to be the call most guys were using and the most advertised type of call.
-Soon, after I hit a very boring spree of empty sets, I started getting creative!
+Coyote hunting can be a very challenging hobby, with plenty of ups and downs.
+For years, I would go out and blast a rabbit distress call, thinking it was the “go-to method” of success.
+Mainly because it worked for me a couple of times, and it seemed to be the call most guys were using, which was the most advertised type of call.
+Soon after I hit a very boring spree of empty sets, I started getting creative!
 Listen to any coyote hunting tips that you can from experienced hunters!

 A Few Do’s

-So what did I start doing differently?
+So, what did I start doing differently?
 For night hunting, I started scanning on my way out to my destination.
-For example, don’t be leery to turn on your thermal/night vision scanner or Hunting Light on the way out to your spot; you’d be surprised at how many times you’ll catch coyotes wandering.
+For example, don’t be leery of turning on your thermal/night vision scanner or Hunting Light on the way out to your spot; you’d be surprised at how many times you’ll catch coyotes wandering.
 Just make sure you are 100% sure you know the identity of your target before you get too excited.
-Many times you will catch the eyes of grazing deer, cattle, or something else.
+Many times, you will catch the eyes of grazing deer, cattle, or something else.

 Locating